elmurod1202/survey-clustering/README.md

   <p align="center">
     Answers of a survey in Spanish are categorized using word-embeddings, and categorized using k-means clustering. <br />
     This project also includes dealing with multi-word expressions, by removing stopwords, and obtaining their vector-averages. <br />
+    This is an example for Spanish language but it can easily be adapted for any other languages.<br />
     The number of clusters are obtained by optimal curvage finding algorithm(elbow method).
   </p>
 </div>